Sudarshana Hanuman - sight of whom is auspicious

 Thiru Adhanur Divya Desam

 Adhanur is a small village near Swamimalai.
 The Diyva Desam temple of this kshetra is surrounded by rice fields.
-It is pleasant to the eyes and offering of prayers or meditating upon the deity at this temple is sure to give the devotees a new experience.
+It is pleasant to the eyes and offering prayers or meditating upon the deity at this temple is sure to give the devotees a new experience.

 Adira~Nkeshvaram vante pATali vana samastitam